Marvel Cave: Early explorers

 There is evidence that the Spanish explored the cave in 1541, hoping to uncover riches and possibly the fountain of youth.
 There is a legend that the Spanish buried gold in the cave.
-The first known expedition was in 1869 and lead Henry T. Blow of St. Louis, a lead mining magnate.
+The first known expedition was in 1869 and led by Henry T. Blow of St. Louis, a lead mining magnate.
 He explored the cave with six other miners.
 One by one, the miners lowered themselves down into the sinkhole.
 They carried lanterns for light and spent hours studying the cave walls carefully searching for signs of mineral deposits.
 They went as far as the Shoe Room, because on one side was the Gulf of Doom, which they believed was the bottomless pit after throwing rocks down the Gulf of Doom and hearing no sound.
 On the other side was the Cloud Room, which was filled to the ceiling with bat guano.
 The miners returned to the surface late that evening having failed to discover the lead ore they sought, but were convinced that the flat ceiling of the Shoe Room contained marble.
 Their report gained the interest of area locals who decided to name the cave Marble Cave.

 No more expeditions took place until 1882 when another group of entrepreneurs, led by Mr. T. Hodges Jones and Truman S. Powell of Barton County, entered the cave in hopes of finding lead.
 Jones and Powell found huge amounts of guano and the flat ceiling, which they also believed to be marble.